-‘Nutting’ by William Wordsworth is a fifty-six line poem which is contained within one stanza of text.
+‘Nutting’ by William Wordsworth is a fifty-six line poem that is contained within one stanza of text.
 The poem is written in blank verse, meaning that there is not a pattern of rhyme or meter to structure the lines.
 ‘Nutting’ was written in 1798 while Wordsworth was in Germany with his sister.
 It was originally intended to be included as part of his longer autobiographical piece, The Prelude, but as later cut.

 For readers familiar with the work of Wordsworth it will be easy to spot the revery common to Wordsworth’s descriptions of the Lake District in England.
-It was here that Wordsworth spent the majority of his life and a location which features prominently throughout his work.
+It was here that Wordsworth spent the majority of his life and a location that features prominently throughout his work.

-Also notable within the text are the “fairy-tale” elements which involve a quest, disguises and treasure.
+Also notable within the text are the “fairy-tale” elements which involve a quest, disguises, and treasure.
 These elements are all part of the larger parable, or lesson, set out within the narrative.
 One is meant to learn something by the time they come to the conclusion of this piece, but also have enjoyed themselves along the way.

 Summary of Nutting